frc/frc-wp-framework/README.md

 }
 ```

+That's it.
+You've got a custom post type.
+It doesn't contain anything that interesting, but it is a basic run of the mill post -like post type.

 Now that post type has been created.
 You can define some schemas to it.
 You can assign taxonomies for the custom post type.

 Like so: